Common Amish Last Names

 Many Amish names come from the Bible.
-And some of the most common Amish girl names are Mary, Anna or Annie, Priscilla, Malinda, Miriam, Martha, Sadie, Ruth, Hannah, Naomi, Lydia, Sarah, Susie, Lena, Amanda, Barbara, Betty, Rebecca, Elizabeth, Esther, Lavina, Edna, Clara, and Fannie.
+And some of the most common Amish girl names are Mary, Anna or Annie, Priscilla, Rachel, Sarah, Malinda, Miriam, Martha, Sadie, Ruth, Hannah, Naomi, Lydia, Susie, Lena, Amanda, Barbara, Betty, Rebecca, Elizabeth, Esther, Lavina, Edna, Clara, and Fannie.

 Amish Male Names

-Years ago most of the Amish did not have middle names, they just had an initial.
-Sometimes they used their mother’s maiden name initial or their dad’s first initial.
-My dad’s name was Benuel S. and he had to change his middle initial because there were three Benuel S. Stoltzfus’s in our mail route.
+Years ago most of the Amish did not have middle names, they just had a middle initial.
+Sometimes they used their mother's maiden name initial or their dad's first initial.
+My dad's name was Benuel S. And he had to change his middle initial because there were three Benuel S. Stoltzfus's in our mail route.
 So to keep their mail separate, he changed his initial to J. Obviously, Benuel was a very common Amish male name in our area :).